Insane110/Pizza-Sales-Analysis/README.md

 - Daily Trend for Total Orders: By days of the week, trend for sales throughout the year.

-- Monthly Trend for Total Orders: Monthly Trend for Total Orders to analuze seasonality.
+- Monthly Trend for Total Orders: Monthly Trend for Total Orders to analyze seasonality.

 - % of Sales by Pizza Category: Percentage of total sales, each 4 Categories contributes.